 Finally, staining and acid damage may be seen on your countertop if you continue to cut food directly on your quartz countertop.
 As you cut, slice, or chop certain foods, they will secrete juices.
 These juices, if not cleaned or treated properly, can stain your countertop surface.
 This is especially true if you cut acidic foods on your quartz countertop as they can wear out the seal on your countertop, allowing the juices to stain the surface quickly.

-- You should never stand or sit on your quartz countertop.
+You should never stand or sit on your quartz countertop.
 Also, avoid placing heavy objects on your countertop.
-While quartz is a durable material, countertops can still be damaged due to heavy objects.
+While quartz is a durable material, countertops can still be damaged by heavy objects.